kubernetes/enhancements/keps/sig-network/6313-network-isolated-pods/README.md

   upgrade, an n-1 apiserver drops the unknown field on write.
 This is the standard alpha-field skew behavior; users should not rely on the field until all apiservers are upgraded and the gate is enabled everywhere.
-- **Old controllers (n-1 kube-controller-manager).** Isolated pods never have IPs, and pods without IPs are already excluded from Endpoints and EndpointSlices by existing controller logic.
+- **kube-controller-manager (any version).** The controller manager has no code for this feature.
+Isolated pods never have IPs, and pods without IPs are already excluded from Endpoints and EndpointSlices by existing controller logic.
-- **Old kubelet (n-1..n-3, field unknown).** The most important skew: an old kubelet drops the unknown field and would run the pod attached to the cluster network (fail-open).
+- **Old kubelet (n-1..n-3, field unknown).** The most important skew: an old kubelet drops the unknown field and would run the pod attached to the default pod network (fail-open).
 All the mitigations work from alpha:
   1. old kubelets do not declare the node feature, so the scheduler never places `defaultNetwork: None` pods on them;
   2. on upgraded nodes, the kubelet fail-closed admission covers the pods